Ryan Jeffers Player Props: Twins vs. White Sox

 Ryan Jeffers At The Plate

-- Jeffers is batting .261 with eight doubles, a triple, four home runs and 18 walks.
+- Jeffers is batting .260 with eight doubles, a triple, five home runs and 18 walks.

+- Jeffers will look to extend his four-game hitting streak.
+He's batting .235 with one homer over the course of his last outings.

+- In 51.0% of his 51 games this season, Jeffers has picked up at least one hit.
+He's also had 10 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.